Luis-Borda/PS_Repo/README.md

-# Problem Set Template Repository for Big Data and Machine Learning for Applied Economics
+# Problem Set 1: Predicting Income

 This is the template repository for the problem sets.